emnzn/SimCLR/README.md

 Results are compared against a baseline model trained from scratch.

-_If the frozen pre-trained embeddings, with only a fine-tuned classification head, perform well on an unseen evaluation set, it indicates that **the pre-training objective successfully guided the model to learn robust and transferable embeddings**_
+If the frozen pre-trained embeddings, with only a fine-tuned classification head, perform well on an unseen evaluation set, it indicates that **the pre-training objective successfully guided the model to learn robust and transferable embeddings.**

 **Note**: For simplicity in validating my implementation, the CIFAR-10 test set was used during validation.